sdziallas/comp55/docs/labs/14-Test.md

 going to be used for a new calendar application that we are building.
 For the simplicity of the lab, I'm not going to provide you with any starter files or anything, we are just going to create two classes.
-Date.java and DateTest.java.
+Date.java and DateTest.java in a Gradle Project.
 To start, go ahead and make a new java project in eclipse, which you can call **TestingLab** if you'd like.
-This can be accomplished by going to the file menu and saying *File-\>New-\>Java Project*.
-Then from there, make a new class called **Date.java**.
-For now it should have just one method, which you can make as a static method which will be ```isValidDate```.
+This can be accomplished by going to the file menu and saying *File-\>New-\>Project*.
+Then from there, Select Gradle Project and select the desired folder.
+Then open src/main/java and rename the Library.java file that was created to
+**Date.java**.
+For now it should have just one method, which you can make as a static method and rename to be ```isValidDate```.
+(You can also feel free to delete the Library.java class and make a new one if you like).
 We won't write out most of ```isValidDate```, but what we'll do is have it for now simply return true, so the code should look something like this